suman711/rt-dto/README.md

 ---

-## Race Condition Strategy
+## Race Condition Handling Strategy

-`XREADGROUP` is atomic at the Redis level — only one consumer in a group ever receives a given message.
+The `XREADGROUP` command is atomic at the Redis level — guarantees only one consumer in a group receives any given message.
 This eliminates the classic "two workers pick up the same task" race condition.

+The Pending Entries List (PEL) tracks unacknowledged messages.
+Combined with the DB-first status check, the system is safe against duplicate processing even if a message is re-delivered.

-For the rare case of duplicate delivery (network partition causing redelivery after a worker already committed), every task processor begins with an **idempotency guard**:
+For the case of duplicate delivery (network partition causing redelivery after a worker already committed), every task processor begins with an **idempotency guard**:

 ```python
 if task.status in (TaskStatus.COMPLETED, TaskStatus.DEAD):